3D Studio Arts Minor

 School of Art

-The minor in 3D studio arts allows students to develop and refine the practices required for the production of three-dimensional art in various media.
-Students will develop conceptual, spatial, analytical, and technical skills while working through the process of art making from ideation to the production of creative visual expression in three dimensions.
+In the 3D studio arts minor students develop and refine the practices required for the production of three-dimensional art in various media.
+Students develop conceptual, spatial, analytical, and technical skills while working through the process of art making from ideation to the production of creative visual expression in three dimensions.

 Notes about this minor:

-This minor is closed to students majoring in studio arts who have chosen options in ceramics, glass, furniture design, and metals and jewelry design.
+- This minor is closed to students majoring in the studio arts BFA who have chosen options in ceramics, glass, furniture design, or metals and jewelry design.

 3D Design I